steemit/devportal/_services/imageHoster.md

 # Definition

-Very simply put, imagehoster is a Steem-powered image hosting and proxying service.
-This service allowes you to upload any image and instead of storing just a link to the image, it stores a copy of the image on the server.
-This means that the image will not be removed if it is removed from the original upload site, nor when the post is inactive for long periods of time.
-The image will be available, anytime you need it.
+Imagehoster is a Steem-powered image hosting and proxying service.
+Any image uploaded to, or proxied through, your Imagehoster has a copy stored within it.
+This means that the image continues to be available even if 3rd party sites go down or change their URLs.
+For as long as your instance of imagehoster is running the image will be available, anytime you need it.

-More information on Imagehoster can be found [HERE](https://github.com/steemit/imagehoster/blob/master/README.md)
+Detaied information on Imagehoster can be found in its [repository](https://github.com/steemit/imagehoster/blob/master/README.md)

 ## The API